axelflp/MNISTclassification-from_scratch/README.md

 This kind of representation suits to manage labels for the training, getting our code more simple

+To finish the preprocesing we split the data in two datasets to train and evaluate our model respectively.

 ## Model - MLP

 A MLP is the result of the composition of affine transformations (Ax+b) with the posibility of have activaction functions between them.
 In our case we used a three-layer MLP with ReLU as activation function bewteen them, such that